 It's common advice to keep snapping pictures between poses.
 But the idea of candid photos can be taken a bit further and integrated into your poses.
 For example, if you have a thematic session planned and are working with props, try to capture moments when the model is setting up or engaged in something other than the photo.

-For family and children portrait sessions, this makes life a little easier.
+For children and family portrait photo sessions, this makes life a little easier.
 You might also want to read our Beginner's Guide to Family Photography for some inspiration.
 It's often easier to get your subjects at ease if you get them engaged in a shared activity they love.
 Location shoots at parks, out on the lake, or at the beach are perfect examples.
 Yes, you'll take the standard poses.
 But you'll also have great luck catching candids in the in-between moments.

 Respect Your Subject’s Privacy